Joe-Robertson/rvalenzuelar.github.io/_posts/2014-10-07-plotly-kden.md

 share: true
 ---

 Thesedays there a number of online tools oriented to make plots and share them with social medias.
-I found Plotly not long ago and here is an example.
-I made this plot using the Python API along with [web scraping](http://en.wikipedia.org/wiki/Web_scraping) using [beautifulSoup](http://www.crummy.com/software/BeautifulSoup/)
+I found [Plotly](https://plot.ly/feed/#sob) not long ago and here is an example.
+I made this plot using the Python API along with [web scraping](http://en.wikipedia.org/wiki/Web_scraping) using [beautifulSoup](http://www.crummy.com/software/BeautifulSoup/).

 <div class="image-wrap">